Sathvik-Ravula/Sathvik-Ravula/README.md

 - 👋 Hi, I’m Sathvik
-- 👀 I’m interested in AI/ML
+- 👀 I’m an ML Engineer
-- 🌱 I’m currently Pursuing MSc. in DataScience and Computing
+- 🌱 MSc. in Data Science and Computing
 - 📫 How to reach me : saidevasathvik@gmail.com (mail)

 <!---